Ayushkumar48/Ayushkumar48/README.md

 # 💫 About Me:
 Hi, I'm Ayush, a final-year Computer Science student at Vellore Institute of Technology, Bhopal.
 I'm passionate about leveraging technology to solve real-world problems and creating impactful solutions through innovative development practices.
 Currently, I'm learning Android development using SvelteKit, Capacitor, and Android Studio.
-I'm building a Zomato clone as part of my learning journey.
+I'm building a inRetro, a learning app for newbies in tech as part of my learning journey.
 In the past, I have worked on multiple projects using web technologies like SvelteKit, Node.js, MongoDB, and more.

 ## 🌐 Socials: